Gestation crate: Aggression

-Stress & Mental Well-Being

-The Washington Post reported in 2001 that researchers have not found sows in gestation crates to have elevated levels of stress hormones.
-The paper notes that this suggests their overall health is not compromised.
+Stress and mental well-being

 Many studies have shown that sows in crates exhibit behavior such as bar-biting, sham chewing, head weaving, and tongue rolling, indicating chronic frustration and boredom.

 A 2004 literature review by animal scientists determined that sows in stalls exhibited more "stereotypical" behavior than sows in group housing, but that animals housed in stalls had lower injury rates and higher farrowing rates.

-The Post writes that a report by veterinarians for the European Union concluded that abnormal behavior in sows "develop[s] when the animal is severely or chronically frustrated.
-Hence their development indicates that the animal is having difficulty in coping and its welfare is poor."

 Sows confined to gestation crates also show behavior that indicates learned helplessness, such as remaining passive when poked or when a bucket of water is thrown over them.
 A review by the Scientific Veterinary Council of the European Commission states that repetitive "stereotypical" behavior has been found in "every detailed study" of pigs in gestation crates, but not in any other housing systems examined.

 Some studies have shown that "sow behavior has been shown to differ among housing systems; often it seems to be the non-housing component (i.e., direction of bar, other substances present) of the system that is responsible for the behavior displayed by the sow."